Mobile Apps

 Offline-First Patterns for Field Workers

 Offline support is the most common reason our clients need a mobile app rather than a web app.
 Field service engineers inspecting equipment.
 Delivery drivers confirming drop-offs.
 Warehouse operatives scanning stock in buildings with poor signal.
-These users cannot wait for connectivity to do their work.
+These are the same people whose work feeds into your service delivery system, and they cannot wait for connectivity to do their jobs.

 The naive approach: Check for network availability before each API call and show an error when offline.
 This fails because connectivity is not binary.
 A device can report "connected" while sitting on a network that drops 60% of packets.